 The Class Action Racket

-action trough.
-What's wrong with the class action system?
-Why does it put lawyers' interests first and class members' interests last?
+What’s wrong with the class action system?
+Why does it put lawyers’ interests first, the public's interest last, and class members’ interests next to last?

-Unfortunately, the Ford Explorer SUV case is the tip of the iceberg of deceit of what class actions are really about.
-The overall cost of the U.S. tort liability system, of which class actions are a significant portion, is $865 billion per year according to the Pacific Research Institute (an admittedly biased pro-defendant source).
-This works out to be an annual "tort tax" for a family of four of $9,827!
-It means that in a given year corporations and the companies that insure them are passing on the costs of these lawsuits to us in the form of increased premiums, higher prices, fewer products, and less service to the tune of nearly $10,000 annually.
-We already knew we were paying at least $10,000 a year in health insurance premiums, but I bet you didn't realize your family was losing another $10,000 because of our out-of-control legal system.
+Unfortunately, the Ford Explorer SUV case is the tip of the iceberg of class action deceit.
+The overall cost of the U.S. tort liability system, of which class actions are a significant part, is, needless to say, difficult to estimate.
+The Pacific Research Institute, an admittedly biased pro-defendant source, has put forth an estimate of $865 billion per year.
+This works out to be an annual “tort tax” for a family of four of $9,827!
+If it were accurate, this would mean that in a given year corporations and the companies that insure them are passing on the costs of these lawsuits to us in the form of increased premiums, higher prices, fewer products, and less service to the tune of nearly $10,000 annually.

-In an objection filed in the Enron class action settlement, a shareholder complained about her lawyer's request for over $700 million in attorneys' fees.
-It would pay one of the attorneys nearly $3000 an hour -- five times his already extravagant "normal" rate of $650 an hour.
-She was upset that she would be receiving $6.79 for each share which she originally purchased for $70 -- a staggering loss of 90 percent.
-But that's not unusual in securities class actions where lawyers typically recover pennies for each dollar of claimed shareholder damages.
+In an objection filed in the Enron class action settlement, a shareholder complained about her lawyer’s request for over $700 million in attorneys' fees.
+It would pay one of the attorneys nearly $3,000 an hour -- five times his already extravagant “normal” rate of $650 an hour.
+She was upset that she would be receiving $6.79 for each share she originally purchased for $70 -- a staggering loss of 90 percent.
+But that’s not unusual in securities class actions where lawyers typically recover pennies for each dollar of claimed shareholder damages.
 Take for example one of the largest securities class actions in history, In Re Initial Public Offering Securities Litigation, which consisted of over 300 class actions in which hundreds, if not thousands, of lawyers and their staffs represented the same class of plaintiffs.
-The lawyers requested $202 million in attorneys' fees for their efforts and the judge awarded them $170 million, while the best this legal talent could do for their clients was settle the case for 1¢ for every $1 of damages claimed!
-Should class action lawyers really be getting over a hundred million dollars in fees when their clients receive such puny recoveries?
+The lawyers requested $202 million in attorneys’ fees for their efforts and the judge awarded them $170 million, while the best this legal talent could do for their clients was settle the case for 1¢ for every $1 of damages claimed!
+Should class action lawyers really be paid nearly two hundred million dollars in fees for getting their clients such puny recoveries?

-Another problem is that the system is rigged so that lawyers' fees are not tied to whether the clients are better or worse off as a result of the lawsuit; fees are tied to the theoretical size of a settlement.
+Another problem is that the system is rigged so that lawyers’ fees are not tied to whether the clients are better or worse off as a result of the lawsuit; fees are tied to the theoretical size of a settlement.
 This is unlike a typical personal injury contingency case where the lawyer gets one-third of what the client actually recovers.
-Thus it is in the plaintiffs' lawyers' and defendants' interest to create a fictitious value for the settlement, and the court is encouraged to go along with this ruse because it gives the judge cover to approve a substantial class settlement and a handsome fee.
-It is not in any of the key players' interest to care about what class members are actually receiving, nor who is really paying for the litigation.
+Thus it is in the plaintiffs’ lawyers' and defendants' interest to create a fictitious value for the settlement.
+The court is encouraged to go along with this ruse because it gives the judge cover to approve a so-called "substantial" class recovery and what is politely referred as a "handsome" attorneys' fee.
+It is not in any of the players’ interest to care about what class members are actually receiving or the cumulative cost to society of all this type of litigation.

 Why the change occurred is a matter of opinion.
-Here's mine.
+Here’s mine.
 During the 1960s, the legal profession and the judiciary played a leading role in eliminating institutional racial segregation in America.
 Legal academia promoted the notion that giving lawyers and judges greater power in American society generally would allow them to reform other domestic social ills.
 In fact, class actions were originally created solely for civil rights cases, not the tort actions for which they are now infamous.
 They were meant to allow individuals with separate but similar claims to be joined in one representative suit filed on behalf of many plaintiffs.
-Another justification for the class action was that it solved the problem that compensation for the little injuries of life would be more than offset by the high cost of litigation.
-Reformers never contemplated that class actions, rather than reducing the little injuries of life, would allow lawyers to make those little injuries a little bigger by adding on their fees.
+Another justification for the class action was that it solved the problem of getting consumers compensation for the little injuries of life by sharing the high cost of litigation among a large group of plaintiffs.
+Reformers never contemplated that rather than reducing the little injuries of life, class actions would allow lawyers to make those little injuries a little bigger by adding on their fees.

 The ability to sue on behalf of groups of unknown individuals revolutionized the dynamics of litigation with many negative consequences.
+The modern class action system elevates lawyers and judges to levels of power unknown in our nation's history.
 To justify their new wealth and power, class action lawyers and their apologists have fostered the exaggerated claims that: